rcarrata/istio-files/docs/mtls.md

 You will notice that there are requests originating from "unknown".
 That is the pod inside which the curl command was executed.

 ### A.6 Check the encryption between microservices with mTLS in Permissive mode

+Now let's check if our traffic it's encrypted using the [istioctl tools](https://istio.io/latest/docs/setup/getting-started/#download), with the flag of [experimental authz check](https://istio.io/latest/docs/reference/commands/istioctl/#istioctl-experimental-authz-check) directly in one of the pods (we selected randomly the Details but works with the others).

+* Let's execute the experimental authz check with the pod id and grepping for virtual, for checking the status of the Envoy configuration in the Pod:

 ```
 istioctl experimental authz check $(kubectl get pods -n bookinfo | grep details| head -1| awk '{print $1}') | grep virtual